-I’m more of an independent traveller personally, but if I go on an organised tour, I have different expectations of knowing the work that is involved.
-I tend to go easier on the tour guide, but at the same time, I probably have quite high expectations concerning service, commitment and knowledge.
+I’m more of an independent traveller personally, but if I go on an organised tour, I have different expectations, knowing the work that is involved.
+I tend to go easier on the tour guide.
+But at the same time, I probably have quite high expectations concerning service, commitment and knowledge.
 I would likely dig deeper and ask more questions.
 So, I guess, knowing the trade makes you more aware of and appreciate efforts made, but it also makes you more critical.

 MJ: Having travelled all over New Zealand for a few years now, how have the facilities changed over time?

 Joh: I’m certainly no expert, given I’ve only been around for four years, which isn’t THAT long.
-But happy to share my five cents…
+But I’m happy to share my five cents.

 Tourism New Zealand has been focused on attracting more visitors from all over the world for many years, and they have been very successful with it.
 The industry has grown massively.
 Unfortunately, facilities often haven’t kept pace with the influx of visitors this country has seen over the last decade.
 This is most apparent at popular destinations, like for example the Tongariro Alpine Crossing.

 For our readers: If you are interested in touring New Zealand with Joh, check out her upcoming tours (for German speakers) or send her an email.
-If you want to do it on your own, check out your ultimate New Zealand road trip itinerary.
+If you prefer to explore the country on your own, check out our ultimate New Zealand road trip itinerary.